asyncwebio/bigbluebutton-streaming/readme.md

 </div>
 <br/>

-- 🚨 If you encounter the error shown above, it indicates that the BigBlueButton-streaming backend is not running.
-To resolve this, follow the steps below:
+- 🚨 When you encounter the error above, most likely the BigBlueButton-streaming backend (`bbb-streaming`) is not running.
+Please follow the steps below to troubleshoot:

-    1. 🔍 Ensure the pm2 is present and running the node application on your BigBlueButton server.
-To check this, use the command:
+    1. 🔍 Execute the command below to check whether `pm2` is present and is running the node application on your BigBlueButton server

     ```bash
     pm2 list